sinanmohd/sds/README.md

 ## wip - what is my ip
 wip queries host's ipv4 address using opendns and displays the ip details using the geoip database

+## daskpass
+this can be used as a password prompt. to use it with sudo set SUDO_ASKPASS